 Yes, Fishers businesses can partner with the Fishers Health Department to obtain testing for their employees.

 Extensive education is also available to businesses to provide recommendations and guidance in accordance with CDC guidelines in regards to cleaning and disinfecting techniques, physical space layout to ensure social distancing, and how to utilize the city testing software and facility to ensure rapid testing opportunities are made available.

-Businesses can access these support programs on the Fishers Recovery website.
+Businesses can access these support programs on the Fishers Economic Development website.